kevinperalta05/Conocetudispositivo/README.md

             // Initialize Firebase first
-            initFirebase(); // This will eventually set userId and call loadUsername/displayUserInfo
+            initFirebase(); // This will eventually set userId and call displayUserInfo

             // All other simulator elements and navigation elements
             // Simulator 1 Elements